What Is Fenugreek?

 Scientific name: Trigonella foenum-graecum

-Throughout evolution with new inventions of medicine, the use of Fenugreek declined and is mainly used as a spice because of its distinctive aroma.
+Throughout evolution with new inventions of medicine, the use of Fenugreek declined.
+In modern day society, it’s mainly used as a spice because of the distinctive aroma it has.

 Fenugreek is still widely used for medicinal purposes around the world because it’s an all in one solution to so many illnesses and disorders.
 I have personally experienced the benefits of this powerful plant within a week of consumption.

 Fenugreek has a range of essential compounds that are beneficial to the human body.
-One of the properties is mucilage.
+An example of the compounds is mucilage.
 Mucilage promotes gut health because it aids in proper bowel function; which can prevent cases of constipation, and offer relief to individuals who suffer from severe cases of constipation.

 Mucilage also heals the gut lining by soothing the membranes of the digestive system.
 This is because it contains gelatinous and gooey molecules.
 We need to have a healthy gut because a healthy gut fights against excessive acidity which further prevents the development of ulcers.
 The gooey, gelatinous molecules contain antioxidants that also fight against inflammation.